deliveroo/roo_on_rails/README.md

 The database statement timeout will be set to a low value by default.
 Use `DATABASE_STATEMENT_TIMEOUT` (milliseconds, default 200) to customise.

+_Note: This configuration is not supported in Rails 3 and will be skipped.
+Set statement timeouts directly in the database._

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/deliveroo/roo_on_rails.